sagemathinc/gcloud-pricing-calculator/README.md

   gpus: boolean; // if true, has gpus
 }

 interface GoogleCloudData {
   machineTypes: { [machineType: string]: PriceData };
   disks: {
-    standard: { [zone: string]: number };
+    standard: { prices: { [zone: string]: number } };
-    ssd: { [zone: string]: number };
+    ssd: { prices: { [zone: string]: number } };
   };
   accelerators: { [acceleratorType: string]: PriceData };
   zones: { [zone: string]: ZoneData };
 }
 ```

 In particular, it gives price data about all machine types, standard disks and ssd disks, and GPU's ('accelerators').
 It also lists all zones and has information about if they have GPU's, whether they are low CO2, and where they are.

 The result is cached on disk for 1 day by default, but you can change the cache time by giving the number of days to cache as an argument to getData, e.g., give 0 to not use the cache: